Last updated 14 October 2017

 On December 17, 2014, the name of the GPO was officially changed to "Government Publishing Office".

 U.S. Department website is reporting passport

-processing times of approximately six to eight weeks.
+processing times of approximately four to six weeks.
 Expedited passports take about three weeks but cost an extra $60 to process.

 The passport fee for a new adult document is $135 for standard processing and standard delivery, and a renewal costs $110.
 The U.S. passport is

 valid for 10 years for citizens of 16 or older when the passport was issued.
 For citizens of 15 or younger when your passport was issued, validity is 5 years only.

 The authorities have issued 18,676,547 new passports for 2016.
 Over 2015 by 3 million.

 The State Department projects Americans will apply for 21 million passports in 2017 and 20.4 million in 2018 in